General terms and conditions

 The information provided by the client is required to fulfil the order and to complete the invoicing process.

-Any processing of personal data pursuant to the agreement between the client and Titeca shall take place in accordance with all applicable data protection and processing laws, in particular in accordance with EU Regulation 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data and repealing Directive 94/46/EC ("GDPR") and with other laws deriving from this Regulation and/or any other Belgian or European legislation relating to the protection/processing of personal data or privacy.
+Any processing of personal data pursuant to the agreement between the client and Titeca will be done in accordance with all applicable data protection and processing legislation, in particular in accordance with EU Regulation 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data and repealing Directive 94/46/EC (“GDPR”) and with other laws deriving from this Regulation and/or any other Belgian or European legislation relating to the protection/processing of personal data or privacy.

 Titeca has no control, possession or ownership rights on the personal data provided.